 Scenario(s)

 Walking pedestrian – A pedestrian walking down the street, opting to see tourist information about current location.
 Ability to get map, navigation directions, local attractions, restaurants, etc. Unlike things like the iPhone app “AroundMe”, the information provided would be even more site specific and could be interactive.
+Latency should be no longer than it takes for one or two steps while walking.
+The rate of entry cannot be explicitly be given without knowing exactly what the coverage area is.
+For practical purposes, assume an extra walkway 30 meters wide (could be more but this is believed to be a reasonable basis for estimating the rate).

 Museum attendee – This is similar to the pedestrian scenario except that it is in a confined, controlled, environment.
 The person obtains information about an object on display as they walk up to the object.
 Instead of the current recorded voice guides currently in use, this service would be automatically activated by the current location, within a meter or two if necessary, of the user and could even take into account the direction the person is looking in.
 The information could be multimedia and be interactive.
+In this case, people are generally walking slower than when going down a sidewalk, but for analysis purposes, the same speeds can be assumed and association should again be completed within one or two steps.
+Because the communication zone is limited to cover a specific exhibit or piece of art, there will be few people entering at once, assume the equivalent of a 2 meter wide sidewalk.

 Car driver – The driver (or passenger) obtains information about upcoming road conditions and travel times from a roadside AP.
 This would be similar in concept to, but much more advanced than the variable message signs in current use.
 If major delays exist, it could be expanded into automatically diverting traffic to alternative routes and providing turn-by-turn directions while on these detours.
 Current traffic management systems hesitate to initiate detours when the problem is a simple backup due to congestion or accidents because of the negative impact on the side streets used.
 With this approach only selected vehicles could be diverted, or multiple detours used.
 Each vehicle would be assigned to a specific route and thus may be getting unique directions.
+The latency should be on the order of the time it takes to travel one or two car lengths at highway speeds.
+The communication zone for this scenario will usually be all of the travel lanes going in one direction (an example to consider is a Los Angeles freeway having 6 lanes in each direction).

 Navigation – This could be provided on-demand, with special maps and directions being downloaded as needed.
 Such downloads could occur spread out over multiple APs to distribute the download time.
 For commercial trucks, this could include downloading special routing and delivery instructions from their dispatcher and automatically updating the dispatcher with their status and location.
+The requirements for this scenario should be based on the same conditions as previous scenario.

 General Purpose Internet Access